 Liability coverage is required, but you can still control what you pay.

-- Compare quotes from multiple insurers to find better pricing
+- Compare quotes from multiple insurers to find better pricing, since carriers can rate the same liability limits very differently.

-- Maintain a clean driving record to qualify for lower rates
+- Maintain a clean driving record to qualify for lower rates.
+A single at-fault accident often raises a liability premium for several years.